-The Committee currently comprises four Non-Executive Directors and meets as required but at least twice a year.
-The Chief Executive Officer and the Director of Operations are invited to attend, but they are not members of the committee.
+The Committee comprises three Non-Executive Directors and meets as required but at least twice a year.
+The Chief Executive Officer and the Director of People and Culture are invited to attend, but they are not members of the committee.